Organizing Papers for Taxes: A quick guide.

 • Stock and bond certificates

-• Deeds of property and ownership, auto titles, insurance policies
+• Deeds of property and ownership, auto titles, and insurance policies

 • Home improvement records

-• Birth certificates, adoption and custody records, death certificates
+• Birth certificates, adoption and custody records, and death certificates

 Documents to keep temporarily